dacarey/zsh-starship/README.md

 ## Kudos
 This is a fork of winterml's zsh-starship plugin.

-Primarily i have forked in order to maintain my own starship configuration,  plus I wanted to manager the powerline theme directly using https://github.com/romkatv/powerlevel10k
+Primarily i have forked in order to maintain my own starship configuration within the plugin